-Stress on water resources, waste generation beyond management capacity, energy over-consumption are just a few of the aspects of the skyrocketing footprint of tourism in Greece.
-A recent report by the Bank of Greece found the expected impacts of the climate crisis on Greek tourism to be very heavy: unstable climatic conditions, loss of important destinations due to sea level rise, excessive strain on natural resources, increase in discomfort index and increased risk of wildfires.
+Stress on water resources, a waste generation beyond management capacity, energy over-consumption are just a few of the aspects of the skyrocketing footprint of tourism in Greece.
+A recent report by the Bank of Greece found the expected impacts of the climate crisis on Greek tourism to be very heavy: unstable climatic conditions, loss of important destinations due to sea-level rise, excessive strain on natural resources, increase in discomfort index, and increased risk of wildfires.

 The challenge is clear: tourism businesses need to innovate fearlessly in the sustainability and climate resilience of their own assets and the local environment.
 Developing energy self-sufficiency based on 100% renewables, actively protecting the natural ecosystems of their areas and avoiding all encroachment on the coastline and forest lands are key sustainability indicators.